-41. On January 2, 2015, representatives of CAH participated in a conference call with Mr. Vetter; Paul Hammes, CEO of Hugh Chatham; and County representatives, including Chairman Austin and Ms. Hughes.
+42. On January 2, 2015, representatives of CAH participated in a conference call with Mr. Vetter; Paul Hammes, CEO of Hugh Chatham; and County representatives, including Chairman Austin and Ms. Hughes.
 The purpose of this call was to work out a mutually agreeable process the parties should follow in negotiating the sale of CAH's ownership of the business and assets of the Hospital to Hugh Chatham.

-42. On the January 2, 2015 conference call, a representative of CAH asked Chairman Austin directly if the County had selected Hugh Chatham to be the new operator of the Hospital, and Mr. Austin answered in the affirmative.
+43. On the January 2, 2015 conference call, a representative of CAH asked Chairman Austin directly if the County had selected Hugh Chatham to be the new operator of the Hospital, and Chairman Austin answered in the affirmative.

-43. CAH, HMC and RCHA were unaware of Chairman Austin's blatant conflict of interest, being both the Chairperson of the County's Board of Commissioners and a Member of Hugh Chatham's Board of Trustees.
+44. CAH, HMC and RCHA were unaware of Chairman Austin's blatant conflict of interest, being both the Chairperson of the County's Board of Commissioners and a Member of Hugh Chatham's Board of Trustees.

-44. Chairman Austin did not disclose this conflict to CAH, HMC or RCHA.
+45. Chairman Austin did not disclose this conflict of interest to CAH, HMC or RCHA.

-45. Chairman Austin involved himself in the negotiations of the sale of CAH's ownership of the business and assets of the Hospital to Hugh Chatham, and he did not recuse himself from deliberating, voting or otherwise attempting to influence such transaction.
-These acts were in violation of N.C.
+46. Chairman Austin involved himself in the negotiations of the sale of CAH's ownership of the business and assets of the Hospital to Hugh Chatham, and he did not recuse himself from deliberating, voting or otherwise attempting to influence such transaction.

+47. Had CAH known of Chairman Austin's blatant conflict of interest, it would not have engaged in negotiations with Hugh Chatham.

+48. CAH, Hugh Chatham and the County signed a confidentiality agreement, and negotiations commenced in early January 2015.

+DEEP IN NEGOTIATIONS WITH HUGH CHATHAM, THE COUNTY INITIATES A HASTY, ELEVENTH-HOUR RFP

+49. On February 16, 2015, Ms. Hughes sent an e-mail message to Mr. Bright summarizing the terms that the County was offering to Hugh Chatham for lease of the Hospital premises.

+50. Strangely, also on February 16, 2015 and without notice to CAH, the

+County's Board of Commissioners initiated a Request for Proposal ("RFP") pursuant to N.C.
 Gen. Stat.
-Ann. § 14-234.1.

-46. Had CAH known of Chairman Austin's blatant conflict of interest, it would not have engaged in negotiations with Hugh Chatham.

-47. CAH, Hugh Chatham and the County signed a confidentiality agreement, and negotiations commenced in early January 2015.

-DEEP IN NEGOTIATIONS WITH HUGH CHATHAM, THE COUNTY INITIATES A HASTY, ELEVENTH-HOUR RFP summarizing the terms that the County was offering to Hugh Chatham for lease of the Hospital premises.

-48. On February 16, 2015, Ms. Hughes sent an e-mail message to Mr. Bright

-49. Strangely, also on February 16, 2015 and without notice to CAH, the County's Board of Commissioners initiated a Request for Proposal ("RFP") pursuant to N.C.
-Gen. Stat.
 Ann. § 131E-13 soliciting bids from third-party hospital operators to lease the Hospital premises.

-50. The County made these bids due by March 19, 2015-only one month before the Hospital Lease was set to expire.
+51. The County made these bids due by March 19, 2015-only one month before the Hospital Lease was set to expire.

-51. The County's abrupt and unexpected about-face greatly alarmed CAH, which was already-at the County's express instruction-deep in its negotiations with Hugh Chatham for the sale of CAH's ownership of the business and assets of the Hospital.
+52. The County's abrupt and unexpected about-face greatly alarmed CAH, which was already-at the County's express instruction-deep in its negotiations with Hugh Chatham for the sale of CAH's ownership of the business and assets of the Hospital.

-52. The statements of the County to CAH, including specifically the statements of Chairman Austin, Mr. Powell and Ms. Hughes, representing that the County had already selected Hugh Chatham as the new Hospital operator, and the eleventh-hour RFP, thwarted the transition of the Hospital and made it impossible for CAH to close the sale of CAH's business and assets of the Hospital to a new operator.
+53. The statements of the County to CAH, including specifically the statements of Chairman Austin, Mr. Powell and Ms. Hughes, representing that the County had already selected Hugh Chatham as the new Hospital operator, and the eleventh-hour RFP, thwarted the transition of the Hospital and made it impossible for CAH to close the sale of CAH's ownership of the business and assets of the Hospital to a new operator.

-53. The County did not engage in a good-faith RFP process but was instead trying to cover its tracks while trying to hand Hugh Chatham the role of Hospital operator.
+54. The County did not engage in a good-faith RFP process but was instead trying to cover its tracks while trying to hand Hugh Chatham the role of Hospital operator.

-54. The County directly solicited proposals from five hospital operators and received proposals from three entities: Hugh Chatham, Wake Forest Baptist Medical

-Center ("Wake Forest"), and Community Hospital Corporation ("CHC") (a company located in Austin, Texas).
+55. The County directly solicited proposals from five hospital operators and received proposals from three entities: Hugh Chatham, Wake Forest Baptist Medical Center ("Wake Forest"), Community Hospital Corporation ("CHC") (a company located in Austin, Texas).

-55. The County solicited a bid from CAH, but CAH declined to submit a bid.
+56. The County solicited a bid from CAH, but CAH declined to submit a bid.

-56. The County instructed CAH to expand its negotiations to include all three bidders.
+57. The County instructed CAH to expand its negotiations to include all three bidders.

-57. CAH contacted Wake Forest and received no response.
+58. CAH contacted Wake Forest and received no response.

-58. CAH contacted CHC and provided it with due diligence information, but CAH received no further response from CHC.
+59. CAH contacted CHC and provided it with due diligence information, but CAH received no further response from CHC.